From Genesis to the Gospels, I love reflecting on the lives of women in the Bible, especially those who had rich relationships with the Lord.

 We understand from Scripture that Ruth’s path was far from easy.
 In coming to this quoted moment she lost a husband, and going forward she toiled as a single woman with her grieved mother-in-law.

 In the midst of this, she united herself with God’s people, and God Himself.
-This allegiance would pave the way to having a son Jesse, another man in the line to the Savior.
+This allegiance would pave the way to having a son Obed, another man in the ancestral line to the Savior.
 What a blessing!

 In her hardship, Ruth’s convictions remained firm, giving us reason to do the same.
 The church, God’s people today, must be precious to us.
 We also have a new life in Christ, and a new home in heaven.
 There’s no turning back, as we seek to serve a mighty God.